Noise Levels in Memorial Parkway, Katy, TX | Find Quiet Neighborhoods With Our Sound Map

 Quiet office

-Northern Memorial Parkway sounds about 31% louder than Eastern Memorial Parkway to the human ear, a 3.9 dBA gap.
+To the human ear, noise in northern Memorial Parkway sounds about 22% louder than in northwestern Memorial Parkway, a 2.9 dBA gap.
 Every 10 dBA roughly doubles perceived loudness.
 Within any of these directions, two homes a quarter mile apart can still differ by 10 or more dBA depending on how close they sit to a major highway.

 How far back from do you need to be?